“How Can I Book This Audition?”

 Bryan Cranston puts this so beautifully a slightly different way:

 I think they both nail it: Your job as an actor is to create something that is honest, authentic, fantastic and irresistible.
-You do your best at that and then you walk away.
+To do this is your unique power.
+You do your best and then you walk away.
 That’s it.
-This is an actor’s true goal.
-When you get a lock on that, then the rest will flow.

-Some understandably say they “just want to get an agent” or “book a gig” but this isn’t really aiming at the true bullseye.
-What an actor really wants is to create something so good that they have no choice but to hire you.
+Some actors understandably say they just want to “get an agent” or “book a gig,” but this isn’t really aiming at the true bullseye.